phyten/screening/README.md

     data.bind([:title, :content])
     data.push({test: "test"})}   # => raise error

+And Screening::Data inherits Array class.So you can use it like Array!

 ## TODO
 1. Complex classification(ex.Proc with many symbol.).
 2. If you omit elements, they are moved to "garbage".